Peru 3 – Sacred Valley (Cusco, Písac, Ollantaytambo, Machu Picchu)

 Here’s Marc at the beginnings of the shop he was building, which is now complete.

-Some day I’ll negotiate the rights to publish a detailed post on their off-the-grid land which Marc has rightly named Helm’s Deep.
+Some day I’ll negotiate the rights to publish a detailed post on their off-the-grid estate which Marc has rightly named Helm’s Deep.

 Cusco and Sacsayhuamán

-We landed in Cusco at 11,000 feet, regrettable taking a taxi that took us to a relative’s hotel that had no vacancy, dropping us off on the least desirable avenue in Cusco, from where we walked uphill to nicer parts to find lodging.
+We landed in Cusco at 11,000 feet, so beautiful a descent.
+Against our better knowledge, we took a taxi that the boss (el jefe) pressure-talked us into as we exited the airport.
+His man took us to a relative’s hotel that had no vacancy.
+Wanting to get away from this situation, we started walking on the least desirable avenue in Cusco, until we reached the plaza and went uphill to nicer parts to find lodging.

 Much of what we did in Cusco involved the ruins, walking twice to Sacsayhuamán.